LilaShiba/resume2023/README.md

 - **Website:** [Resume](https://lilashiba.github.io/resume2023/)

 ## About Me
 Hi there! 👋 My name is Lila, and I'm a computer scientist with a passion for education and technology.
 When I'm not coding, you can usually find me spending time with my Shiba Inu 🐕, exploring the city, or reading a good book.
 As a cancer survivor 🎗 and a member of the trans community 🌈, I am deeply committed to promoting diversity and inclusivity in all areas of my life.
 Whether I'm working on a coding project, teaching a class, or just enjoying time with friends, I strive to create a welcoming and supportive environment for everyone around me.
-I've been involved in data engineering roles and projects that leverage my technical expertise and commitment to inclusivity.

 ## Education
 - **Masters of Science - MS, Computer Science**